 Part One: Meet Ana

 We started chatting and getting to know one another.
-While talking about everything and nothing in particular, we quickly realized we even have the same values, although we have totally different approaches when it comes to work.
+While talking about everything and nothing, in particular, we quickly realized we even have the same values, although we have totally different approaches when it comes to working.

 However, we kept in touch and met several times afterward.
 This is how, while enjoying a nice cup of tea and discussing our work strategies, we decided to write an article together and share our different approaches when it comes to the creative process.